LightningWright/cosmos/docs/display.md

 To see a real example we are going to create a sprite.
 For this example the sprite will be a exclamation and a question mark.
 Like this one  ![](img/sprite.png).

-_For the better understanding I have represented the active pixels (aka 1's) in black._
+_For better understanding I have represented the active pixels (aka 1's) in black._

 Now we have to translate to binary this sprite, it is very easy due to the simplicity of a monochrome screen.
 Then, we convert binary to hexadecimal to be able to store the sprite in memory. _A example of what the rendering code does :_